Pingami

-Pingami is a 1994 Indian Malayalam-language action thriller film directed by Sathyan Anthikkad and written by Reghunath Paleri based on his own short story Kumarettan Parayaatha Kadha.
+Pingami (Successor) is a 1994 Indian Malayalam-language action thriller film directed by Sathyan Anthikkad and written by Reghunath Paleri based on his own short story Kumarettan Parayaatha Kadha.
 It was produced by Mohanlal through the company Pranavam Arts, and stars himself along with Puneet Issar, Jagathy Sreekumar, Thilakan, Innocent, Kanaka, Sukumaran, Janardhanan Oduvil Unnikrishnan and Shanthi Krishna in supporting roles.
 The film follows the story of Captain Vijay, an army officer who forms a close bond with Kumaran, a severely injured man.
 However, when he dies, Vijay decides to investigate the cause of his death.

 The music was composed by Johnson.
 The film was released on 27 May 1994 and was an average success at the box office.
 In a retrospective review in 2019, Kerala Kaumudi described Pingami as one of the most underrated films ever in Malayalam cinema. and over the years, the film has attained a cult following.